medic-code/medic-code/README.md

 ### Hi there I'm Aaron 👋

-I'm a former NHS Clinician, MSc Clinical Educator and Software Developer.
+A former NHS Clinician, MSc Clinical Educator and Software Developer.

 - 🔭 I’m currently working on building a product in the ophthalmology space get in touch for more details!
 - 🌱 I’m currently learning about NextJS and using it to enhance sharing of knowledge